 Saving our forefathers ways starts with people like you and me actually relearning these skills and putting them to use to live better lives through good times and bad.
 Our answers on these lost skills comes straight from the source, from old forgotten classic books written by past generations, and from first hand witness accounts from the past few hundred years.

 In short, our forefathers lived more simply than most people today are willing to live and that is why they survived with no grocery store, no cheap oil, no cars, no electricity, and no running water.
-Just like our forefathers used to do, Old Time Wisdom Book teaches you how you can survive in the worst-case scenario with the minimum resources available.
+Just like our forefathers used to do, The lost ways book teaches you how you can survive in the worst-case scenario with the minimum resources available.
 It comes as a step-by-step guide accompanied by pictures and teaches you how to survive like they did 100 years ago.

 Get your copy HERE